NDepend Blog

 Lack of Cohesion of Methods: What Is This And Why Should You Care?

-Lack of cohesion of methods (sometimes abbreviated LCOM) is one of those things that occurs fairly high up on the software hierarchy of needs.
+Lack of cohesion of methods (usually shortened to LCOM) is one of those things that sits fairly high up on the software hierarchy of needs.
 What’s the “software hierarchy of needs?”
 It’s a thing that I just made up, shamelessly copying Maslow’s Hierarchy of Needs.
 (Though in a quick search to see how effectively I’ve planted this flag, I see that Scott Hanselman had the idea before me.
 But mine looks a little different than his because I’m talking about the software, rather than the humans writing it.)

 Anyway, here’s the hierarchy.